 Copy and paste the below script into your own website or blog to embed this book.

-In 1908, a wealthy woman was brutally murdered in her Glasgow home.
-The police found a convenient suspect in Oscar Slater—an immigrant Jewish cardsharp—who, despite his obvious innocence, was tried, convicted, and consigned to life at hard labor in a brutal Scottish prison.
-Conan Doyle, already world famous as the creator of Sherlock Holmes, was outraged by this injustice and became obsessed with the case.
-Using the methods of his most famous character, he scoured trial transcripts, newspaper accounts, and eyewitness statements, meticulously noting myriad holes, inconsistencies, and outright fabrications by police and prosecutors.
-Finally, in 1927, his work won Slater’s freedom.
+After a wealthy woman was brutally murdered in her Glasgow home in 1908, the police found a convenient suspect in Oscar Slater, an immigrant Jewish cardsharp.
+Though he was known to be innocent, Slater was tried, convicted, and consigned to life at hard labor.
+Outraged by this injustice, Arthur Conan Doyle, already world renowned as the creator of Sherlock Holmes, used the methods of his most famous character to reinvestigate the case, ultimately winning Slater’s freedom.

 “Artful and compelling . . .
+[Fox’s] narrative momentum never flags. . . .
 Conan Doyle for the Defense will captivate almost any reader while being pure catnip for the devotee of true-crime writing.”—The Washington Post

 Under the Cover